 So what software is it compatible with?

-- Virtually all the software that run diagnostic tests for large vehicles.
-Examples include CAT Electronic Technician, Detroit Diesel Diagnostic Link, Hino eXplorer, V-Mac Service Tools, Volvo PTT, Cummins Insite and VCAD Elite Mack among several others.
+- Virtually all the software that runs diagnostic tests for large vehicles.
+Examples include CAT Electronic Technician, Detroit Diesel Diagnostic Link, Hino eXplorer, V-Mac Service Tools, Volvo PTT, Cummins Insite, and VCAD Elite Mack, among several others.

-It also supports a number of Allison diagnostic software.
+- It also supports several Allison diagnostic software.

-This scan tool is one of the most practical in the diagnosis and repair of heavy-duty vehicles.
+This is one of the most practical scan tools in the diagnosis and repair of heavy-duty vehicles.
 Its array of functions proves that without a doubt.
 Here are the main ones:

 In short, you can diagnose pretty much anything in a vehicle’s onboard systems and body.

-With its flexible configurations, you can use the Nexiq USB Link 2 to quickly access a vehicle’s data.
+With its flexible configurations, you can use the Nexiq USB Link 2 to access a vehicle’s data quickly.
 After attaching to a diagnostic connector, it will retrieve reports that show fault areas.
-That makes it reliable in the repair and maintenance process.
+That makes it reliable for the repair and maintenance process.